 How to Self-Nominate

-Senior Member nominations are reviewed in cycles over the course of the year.
+Senior Member nominations are reviewed in cycles over the course of the year (every three months).
 This webpage describes the process and requirements for nominations.
 For helpful suggestions, see Frequently Asked Questions.

 Prior to the submission deadline, a candidate must have accrued:

 At least 10 years of professional experience in the computing field.
 The candidate's highest completed college degree counts toward that time as follows: 5 years for a doctorate, 4 for masters, 3 for baccalaureate, or 2 for associate degree

 - At least 5 years of professional ACM membership in the last 10 years (to verify membership eligibility, contact [email protected])

 Successful candidates for Senior Member must have demonstrated performance through technical leadership, and technical or professional contributions.
 In general, this will be reflected in one or more of the following:

 Technical leadership: project/engineering leadership, research leadership, education leadership, management, etc.

 - Technical contributions: publications in refereed journals or conference proceedings, textbooks, success product engineering/development, patents, standards, etc.